Sleep Is the Primary Driver of Recovery

 Deep Sleep

 Primary tissue repair phase.
 Growth hormone release, protein synthesis, glycogen restoration.
-Compensatory upregulation post-exertion is the body's correct response to high load.
+Compensatory upregulation post-effort is the body's correct response to high load.

 Rapid Eye Movement